nymea/nymea-docs/src/pages/documentation/developers/clients/nymea-app-lib.md

 The recommended way to install Qt for nymea:app is to use the Qt online installer from [qt.io](http://qt.io).
 The required modules
 are:

-* Qt itself
+* Qt base for the target plaform
 * Qt Charts
 * Qt Virtual Keyboard
 * Qt WebEngine

 ![Wizard](/img/qt-installer-app.png)

-> Note: If only the lib is required, only Qt itself is required.
-The application UI will not work for 100%, however the library will still be built.

 #### Android extras

-If building for Android, also the Android component needs to be selected in the Qt install wizard.
+If building for Android, the Qt base for Android component needs to be selected in the Qt install wizard.
 In addition to that, the android SDK and NDK need to be installed.
 Please refer to the upstream [Qt for android documentation](https://doc.qt.io/qt-5/android.html) for more details.

-A good reference to check if QtCreator as well as android SDK and NDK are set up correctly is by building one of the Qt example applications.

 #### iOS/macOS extras

 Building nymea:app for iOS or macOS requires to select the iOS or macOS components in the Qt install wizard.
 In addition to that it is required to have XCode installed.
 Please refer to the upstrea [Qt for iOS](https://doc.qt.io/qt-5/ios.html) and [Qt for macOS](https://doc.qt.io/qt-5/macos.html) documentations for more details.

-A good reference to check if the QtCreator and XCode are set up correctly is by building one of the Qt example applications.

 ### Building